Stratford square logo with solo white S on red.FESTIVAL

 The Education Department is located in the Office area on the Admin Level of the Festival Theatre.
 It is near the Publicity office.

-The content on this page was submitted by Lois Adamson, December 2024.
+The content on this page was submitted by Lois Adamson and updated by Katherine Laing, December 2025.